citiususc/Linguakit/README.md

 ## Demo

-A web interface to LinguaKit is available at [LinguaKit.com](https://linguakit.com/)
+A web interface to LinguaKit is available at [LinguaKit.com](https://linguakit.com/) (it is not working proprely)

 ## Description
 The command `linguakit` is able to process 4 languages: Portuguese, English, Spanish and Galician.
 Since February 2018, a new language has been added: historical galician-portuguese (`histgz`), by Xavier Canosa, which is still a prototype that will be improved.
 The following tools are available.
 Scroll down for additional documentation and usage examples.